 DIY Dog Sling Harness

-After you got yourself a sturdy, reliable and soft reusable grocery bag, which you can get in any supermarket, and a pair of scissors, you're all set.
-Cheap, is it not?
+After you get yourself a sturdy, reliable, and soft reusable grocery bag, which you can get in any supermarket, and a pair of scissors, you're all set.

 Open the bag and cut out the two small side panels.

-The best thing about making a rear leg sling for dogs this way is that the handles are long enough to accommodate even the tallest pet owner.
+The best thing about making a rear-leg sling for dogs is that the handles are long enough to accommodate even the tallest pet owner.

-Pulling up on the handles will allow you to support your pet's hind end or lift him up slightly to help with stairs.
+Pulling up on the handles will allow you to support your pet's hind end or lift him slightly to help with stairs.